 October 29 -NOVEMBER 1, 2020

 AT THE BLACK RANGE LODGE IN KINGSTON, NM

-Join us November 1st – 3rd, Friday through Sunday, at the historic Black Range Lodge in Kingston, NM for the first Southwest Mandolin Camp sponsored by DNA Music Camps.
+Join us October 29th – November 1st, Thursday evening through Sunday, at the historic Black Range Lodge in Kingston, NM for our second annual Southwest Mandolin Camp sponsored by DNA Music Camps.
 We welcome players of all levels from beginner to pro for a fun-filled learning experience to expand your mandolin horizons.

 • This all-mandolin camp features workshops and classes on all levels and skill sets from beginner to advanced.